 We hope that most problems can be resolved easily and quickly, often at the time they arise and with the person concerned.
 If your problem cannot be resolved in this way and you wish to make a complaint, we would like you to let us know as soon as possible, within a matter of days, as this will enable us to establish what happened more easily.

 Complaints should be in writing and addressed to Dr Harris.
 Alternatively, you may ask for an appointment with her in order to discuss your concerns.
-If the complaint is in regard to Dr Harris, you may, if you wish, address the complaint to Dr Kirschen.
+If the complaint is in regard to Dr Harris, you may, if you wish, address the complaint to the Practice Manager or Dr Urvi Patel.
 We will explain the complaints procedure and will ensure that your concerns are dealt with promptly.
 It will be a great help if you are as specific as possible about your complaint.

 We will normally acknowledge your complaint within three working days and will normally aim to have looked into your complaint within ten working days (though these periods may be extended when either Dr Harris or member of staff are on annual leave).
 We will then be in a position to offer you an explanation or a meeting with those involved.
 In investigating your complaint, we will aim to: